USSoccerFederation/ussf_ssac_23_soccer_gnn/README.md

 The structure is slightly different, as we only provide the `normal` adjacency matrix.

 We also provide an `id` label.
 This label number is the same for all frames that belong to the same sequence.
-We can use this Sequence ID value to split the test & train data such that we do not add parts of a single sequence to both the test and train set.
+Use this Sequence ID value to split the test & train data such that we do not add parts of a single sequence to both the test and train set.
 Doing this would result in leaking information between test and train set.
+To do this splitting see [split_sequences.py](split_sequences.py).
 ```json
 {
   "a": [AdjMatrixGraph0, AdjMatrixGraph1, ...
 AdjMatrixGraphN],